We are currently closed for the winter season

 Overview: Traditionally the Gateway has offered an annual tour program including visits to historic sites broadly related to the region’s industrial history, visits to current industries, and our famous “Troy’s Tiffany Treasures” stained-glass window tour.

-Despite our hopes to have a 2025 Tiffany tour, we have not been able to provide it for this year.
-We are still hopeful for spring 2026.
+We are planning a September 2026 Tiffany tour.
+More will be announced as we get closer to the date.
 However, we're pleased to be able to post a little history of the Tiffany window over the altar at St. Paul's Episcopal Church in Troy.
 It was written by the late Jane Gale, a descendant of the man in whose memory the window was installed.
 We thank Miss Gale for allowing us to put this document on our website for the public to enjoy.

 Our Guided & Lecture Troy’s Tiffany Treasure Tour